gemini-cli-extensions/alloydb/README.md

 *   **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.

 > [!NOTE]
-> This extension is pre-v1.0 and may see breaking changes until the first stable release.
+> This extension is currently in beta, and may see breaking changes until the first stable release (v1.0).

 ## Prerequisites